aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

     chmod u+x deploy-fhir-server.sh
     ```

 1. Run the following command to deploy the FHIR server and provision user in Cognito pool.
 The script includes SAM commands to package the SAM template and then the deploy command which is used by cloudformation service to deploy the resources.
 It also includes a call to a python script to provision a user in cognito user pool and get a JWT auth token for that user.
 Open the file in an editor to explore all the commands in detail.
 Provide the bucket name that you created earlier.
 The name of the stack will be aws-fhir-interface.
-Make sure you just input bucket name.
-No need to include “s3://“ in front of the bucket name.

     ```
-    . ./deploy-fhir-server.sh <<PACKAGE_BUCKET_NAME>> aws-fhir-interface
+    . ./deploy-fhir-server.sh $PACKAGE_BUCKET_NAME aws-fhir-interface
     ```

 **The final output will have four values generated from the deployment.
 The script has set them as environment variables which will be used in later steps.** The following is a sample output screenshot.
 The first one represents the API_END_POINT, second is the IDToken(used as the Authorization header for any curl request to the FHIR interface), third is the cognito USER_POOL_ID and fourth is cognito app CLIENT_ID.